stoutput/PHP-Crypt/README.md

 ## Prerequisites

 * PHP >= 5.6
-* If on PHP < 7.2, and you would like to use the Sodium library, make sure to [install the libsodium PHP extension](https://paragonie.com/book/pecl-libsodium/read/00-intro.md).
+* If on PHP < 7.2, and you would like to use the Sodium library, make sure to [install libsodium and the sodium PHP extension](https://paragonie.com/book/pecl-libsodium/read/00-intro.md).

 ## Installation